Below are three takeaways from Chargers Head Coach Brandon Staley, safety Derwin James, Jr. and kicker Cameron Dicker from Wednesday's media sessions:

 Preparing for a talented Cardinals team

-Sitting at 5-5 and ninth in the conference, every game from here on out will be crucial for the Chargers to stay in the AFC playoff hunt.
+Sitting at 5-5 and ninth in the AFC, every game from here on out will be crucial for the Chargers to stay in the playoff hunt.

-Currently on a two-game skid, they look to get back in the win column this Sunday as they are preparing to travel to Arizona.
+Currently on a two-game skid, they look to get back in the win column this Sunday in Arizona.

-Despite their record, the Cardinals still have a good team that has suffered through many injuries, making them a dangerous opponent according to Staley.
+Despite their 4-7 record, the Cardinals still have a good team that has suffered through many injuries, making them a dangerous opponent, according to Staley.

 "They are a very dangerous team and there is a reason why people thought of them that way, because they have a good enough team to beat you," Staley later added.
 "We're going to have to be at our best on Sunday, for sure."